Kepler Capital Believes Vivendi (VIVHY) Won't Stop Here

 Kepler Capital Believes Vivendi (VIVHY) Won’t Stop Here

-In a report issued on February 17, Inigo Egusquiza from Kepler Capital upgraded Vivendi (VIVHY) to Buy, with a price target of EUR30.00.
-The company’s shares closed last Thursday at $35.92, close to its 52-week high of $37.23.
+In a report issued on February 23, Inigo Egusquiza from Kepler Capital maintained a Buy rating on Vivendi (VIVHY), with a price target of EUR30.00.
+The company’s shares closed last Wednesday at $35.77, close to its 52-week high of $37.23.

 See today’s analyst top recommended stocks >>